Vanda Orchids Care Indoors; Watering, Soil, Fertilizer, Repotting, Propagation, Problems

 Why is my Vanda not blooming?

-Your Vanda Orchid is not blooming due to too little light, overfeeding, lack of temperature variation and overpotting.
+Your Vanda Orchid is not blooming due to too little light, overfeeding, lack of temperature variation or overpotting.

 How to fix it

-Too little light: Position the orchid in a brighter spot or instal grow lights if the natural lighting is not adequate.
+Too little light: Position the orchid in a brighter spot or instal grow lights if the natural lighting is not sufficient.

 Overfeeding: Feed the orchid once weekly in the growing season (spring and summer) with an orchid's fertilizer.